menu

 Overview

 Augusta - Plymouth is a very small town located in the state of Illinois.
 With a population of 3,371 people and just one neighborhood, Augusta - Plymouth is the 440th largest community in Illinois.
-Augusta - Plymouth has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Augusta - Plymouth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Occupations and Workforce